-Using OpenBao as a Key Provider¶
+Using OpenBao as a key provider¶

-to use OpenBao as a global key provider for managing encryption keys securely.
+You can configure pg_tde to use OpenBao as a global key provider for managing encryption keys securely.

 Note